ARCLeeds/arcleeds.github.io/blog/_posts/2023-06-01-Summer2023TrainingCourses.md

 Whether you want to learn some Linux command line or learn more about the University's high performance computing systems we've got a course for you.

+All booking is managed through SAP and by the IT Training team, any questions about your booking should be directed to ittraining@leeds.ac.uk.

 Find booking links on the course web pages below.

 ## June 2023